JerylDEv/todo_json_api/README.md

 You can download the [Postman Collection](https://www.getpostman.com/collections/4723abd2de317b7a8071) that I created to test this project.

+## Run Tests

+You can also run the tests with 'mix test'.

 ## Learn more

   * Official website: https://www.phoenixframework.org/